Nitish0589/SCM-FINAL-EVALUATION/README.md

 First version of the Survey Form released at 12:17 PM IST on May 15, 2024.

 11. Form Page-1,2 and Home Page Version-2 Release:
-Released by Nitish ahead of the deadline, which was May 15, 2024 and pulled by the leader at 11:21 PM IST on May 7, 2024.
+Released by Nitish ahead of the deadline, which was May 15, 2024 and pulled by the leader at 11:21 PM IST on May 15, 2024.

 12. Thank You page and Login Page Release:
 Released by Novesh ahead of the deadline, which was May 15, 2024 and pulled by the leader at 11:21 PM IST on May 15, 2024.

 13. Contact Us Page and About Us Page Version-2 Release:
-Released by Onik ahead of the deadline, which was May 15, 2024 and pulled by the leader at 11:25 PM IST on May 9, 2024.
+Released by Onik ahead of the deadline, which was May 15, 2024 and pulled by the leader at 11:25 PM IST on May 15, 2024.

 14. Version 2.0 Release:
 First version of the Survey Form released at 12:17 AM IST on May 16, 2024.

+15. Form Page-1,2 and Home Page Version-3 Release:
+Released by Nitish ahead of the deadline, which was May 16, 2024 and pulled by the leader at 1:53 AM IST on May 16, 2024.

+16. Thank You page and Login Page Release:
+Released by Novesh ahead of the deadline, which was May 16, 2024 and pulled by the leader at 2:13 PM IST on May 16, 2024.

+17. Contact Us Page and About Us Page Version-2 Release:
+Released by Onik ahead of the deadline, which was May 16, 2024 and pulled by the leader at 2:15 AM IST on May 16, 2024.